psychopy/psychopy/docs/source/coder/globalKeys.rst

 Adding a global event key (simple)
 ----------------------------------
-First, let's ensure no global event keys are currently set by calling func:`event.globalKeys.clear`.
+First, let's ensure no global event keys are currently set by calling :func:`event.globalKeys.clear`.
 ::
     >>> from psychopy import event
     >>> event.globalKeys.clear()

-To add a new global event key, you need to invoke func:`event.globalKeys.add`.
+To add a new global event key, you need to invoke :func:`event.globalKeys.add`.
 This function has two required arguments: the key name, and the function to associate with that key.
 ::
     >>> key = 'a'